Belmont Residents Say Neighborhood Is Plagued By Gang Violence

 “I don’t see why it should be divided as a the community,” Baez said.
 “The community has to be together.”

+The Real Time Crime Center gives officers in the field information to help identify and prevent crime patterns.

+“This is just a piece of what you see here continuously fed into the machine on how do we collect information, how do we use it, how do we fight crime smarter, how do we get better convictions?
+That’s what we’re looking for,” said Shea.

-“There are more boots on the ground,” said NYPD Chief of Detectives Dermot Shea.
-“I said it the other day, the world is going to get very small for the Trinitarios very soon.”
+He also said there are more boots on the ground in the neighborhood and “the world is going to get very small for the Trinitarios very soon.”

+I teach not far from this location have been since 2001.
+I know this area well but more because of what the bodega was in the last century.
+My Grandfather was a partner in a phamacy in the same location, the same store front.
+He owed it until the middle part of the 1970s when he had to sell out to his partner because of health issues.
+The PHamacy itself was sold in 1982 because of a rapidly declining neighborhood and the rise in crime.